BTDstudios/.github/CONTRIBUTING.md

 ### Dependency Licenses
 If you want to add a dependency look at its license and check if it is compatible.
-After that put something like a notice into a folder with the name `LICENSES` located at the root project path.
+After that put a notice into a folder with the name `LICENSES` located at the root path of that (sub-)project.
-This file has to be named after the dependency name and has to follow the license guidelines and the information in the source repository.
+This file has to be named after the dependency name (`dependency_name.txt`) and has to follow the license guidelines and the informations in the source repository.
+Basically, in most licenses a note from a `NOTICE` (or similarly named) file must be inserted here.
+If such a file does not exist, insert a copy of the attached dependency license text.
+Don't forget to start each notice file with the project name in the first, followed by a link to the repository in the second line and start the contents of the notice after an blank line in between.
+In gernal, always put a file named after the license title with the unmodified license text in the folder, if it is not already present or is not the (sub-)project's license.

 ## IDE Configuration
 If a project has a code style policy, you can find an `.editorconfig` file in the root directory of the project.